Strivin0311/long-llms-learning/methodology/miscellaneous.md

 # Miscellaneous Methodology for long LLMs
-*Here's some resources about Miscellaneous Methodology for long LLMs*
+*Here're some resources about Miscellaneous Methodology for long LLMs*